NOTE: HOLD YOUR CURSOR OVER A SLIDE TO STOP IT SCROLLING.

 The day finishes at the Car Park where participants enjoy a festive, colourful and emotional welcome from the Mutare SPCA team.
 Seconders and families join us all to celebrate participants' achievements, please observe Covid-19 protocols, wear face masks and practise physical distancing!
 Mutare SPCA supply THE BEST WORS OR BACON AND EGG ROLLS, TEAS AND COFFEE

 Elevation Profile Day 7

 WALKING / RUNNING ROUTE - DAY EIGHT

 All of Day eight is subject to Covid-19 protocols.
-Assuming that the risks associated with climbing the mountain and holding the Spirit Lunch can be managed, the day starts with all participants returning to the Nyangani Car Park by 0800, ready to start climbing the 430 meters from the Mount Nyangani Car Park to the summit where the soloists sign the Blue Book and relay participants the Relay Book.
-Many bring along a bottle of bubbly to celebrate their achievement.
+Assuming that the risks associated with climbing the mountain and holding the Spirit Lunch can be managed, the day starts with all participants returning to the Nyangani Car Park by 0800, ready to start climbing the 430 meters from the Mount Nyangani Car Park to the summit.